-The paved trail includes a panoramic vista of Passamaquoddy Bay, views of the Little River, Gleason Cove, Western Passage, and Kci-peskiyak, a salt marsh pond which is also a traditional gathering area for sweet grass used by Tribal artisans.
+The wide, paved trail includes a panoramic vista of Passamaquoddy Bay, views of the Little River, Gleason Cove, Western Passage, and Kci-peskiyak, a salt marsh pond which is also a traditional gathering area for sweet grass used by Tribal artisans.
 The eastern end of the Sipayik Trail offers spectacular views of First and Second Island just off the coast and, across the bay in New Brunswick, of St. Andrews and Deer Island.

 There is always an abundance of gulls and migatory seabirds along the shore, and users may also see osprey, eagles, marine shorebirds, warblers, chickadees, and other songbirds.
 During the summer months, marine mammals like seals, harbor porpoise, and whales can be seen from the shoreline.